microchip-pic-avr-examples/avr128da48-3bit-ring-counter-mcc-example/readme.md

 # Demo Description

 ![](https://i.imgur.com/R3jrhXA.jpg)
           **Figure 1:Block diagram of three-bit Ring Counter**

 In this example,
-•	The AVR128DA48 Curiosity Nano board from Microchip is used to realize the 3-bit Ring Counter.
+* The AVR128DA48 Curiosity Nano board from Microchip is used to realize the 3-bit Ring Counter.
-•	To realize 3-bit Ring Counter, 3 D flip-flops are required.
+* To realize 3-bit Ring Counter, 3 D flip-flops are required.
 A pair of LUTs is needed to realize one D flip-flop.
 All the 6 LUTs are used to realize 3 D flip-flops.
-•	LUT0 and LUT1 are configured together as D flip-flop 0, LUT2 and LUT3 are configured together as D flip-flop 1, and LUT4 and LUT5 are configured together as D flip-flop 2.
+* LUT0 and LUT1 are configured together as D flip-flop 0, LUT2 and LUT3 are configured together as D flip-flop 1, and LUT4 and LUT5 are configured together as D flip-flop 2.
-•	These three D flip-flops are cascaded in such a way that output of D flip-flop 0 is fed to the input of D flip-flop 1, D flip-flop 1 output is fed to the D flip-flop 2 input and, D flip-flop 2 output is fed to the D flip-flop 0 input through Event system, to complete the required ring counter circuit as shown in below figure.
+* These three D flip-flops are cascaded in such a way that output of D flip-flop 0 is fed to the input of D flip-flop 1, D flip-flop 1 output is fed to the D flip-flop 2 input and, D flip-flop 2 output is fed to the D flip-flop 0 input through Event system, to complete the required ring counter circuit as shown in below figure.

 ![](https://i.imgur.com/rkWOAJF.jpg)
          **Figure 2:Cascaded connections of three D-flipflops**

-•	The even LUTs (i.e. LUT0/LUT2/LUT4) are configured to produce custom logic gate.
+* The even LUTs (i.e. LUT0/LUT2/LUT4) are configured to produce custom logic gate.
 The output of the Timer B, which is used as a clock signal is applied only to even LUTs.
-•	All three inputs (i.e. Input (GPIO), Timer B (CLK), feedback of LUT4) is fed only to the first flipflop of LUT0 and value 0XEE is loaded in the truth table.
+* All three inputs (i.e. Input (GPIO), Timer B (CLK), feedback of LUT4) is fed only to the first flipflop of LUT0 and value 0XEE is loaded in the truth table.
-•	A GPIO input connected to an even LUT0 is used to generate a Set pulse only to the first flipflop, and before the clock signal is applied, this allows feeding logic “1” value to the ring counter circuit.
+* A GPIO input connected to an even LUT0 is used to generate a Set pulse only to the first flipflop, and before the clock signal is applied, this allows feeding logic “1” value to the ring counter circuit.
 After reading the first flipflop output, GPIO is configured to feed a logic “0” value.
-•	LUT2 and LUT4 are fed with only two inputs (i.e. Timer B (CLK), feedback input) and value 0XCC is loaded in the truth table.
+* LUT2 and LUT4 are fed with only two inputs (i.e. Timer B (CLK), feedback input) and value 0XCC is loaded in the truth table.
-•	The odd LUTs (i.e. LUT1/LUT3/LUT5) are configured as OR gate and value 0X10 is loaded in the truth table.
+* The odd LUTs (i.e. LUT1/LUT3/LUT5) are configured as OR gate and value 0X10 is loaded in the truth table.
-•	A GPIO connected to the odd LUTs is configured to generate a logic “1” signal to the LUTs, in order to pass the signals fed as an input to the even LUTs when the CLK signal is applied.
+* A GPIO connected to the odd LUTs is configured to generate a logic “1” signal to the LUTs, in order to pass the signals fed as an input to the even LUTs when the CLK signal is applied.
-•	For each clock signal, the data shift by one position among the three flipflops of ring counter circuit.
+* For each clock signal, the data shift by one position among the three flipflops of ring counter circuit.
-•	The on-board mechanical switch (SW0) is used as a trigger for the Timer B to generate a single pulse, which is used as a clock signal to all the three flipflops.
+* The on-board mechanical switch (SW0) is used as a trigger for the Timer B to generate a single pulse, which is used as a clock signal to all the three flipflops.
-•	For each switch press event, data gets shifted from output of the D flip-flip 0 to the D flip-flop 1 input, D flip-flop 1 output to the D flip-flop 2 input and, D flip-flop 2 output to the D flip-flop 0 input.
+* For each switch press event, data gets shifted from output of the D flip-flip 0 to the D flip-flop 1 input, D flip-flop 1 output to the D flip-flop 2 input and, D flip-flop 2 output to the D flip-flop 0 input.
-•	First state of the ring counter is displayed on the terminal window, without a switch press event, only once at the start of the functionality.
+* First state of the ring counter is displayed on the terminal window, without a switch press event, only once at the start of the functionality.
 Next time onwards, a switch press event is required to display the first state of the ring counter.
-•	The on-board indication LED blinks, whenever a switch (SW0) press event is reported.
+* The on-board indication LED blinks, whenever a switch (SW0) press event is reported.
-•	The 3-bit ring counter data gets transferred to the terminal window of  data visualizer tool through mEDBG of the AVR128DA48 Curiosity Nano board.
+* The 3-bit ring counter data gets transferred to the terminal window of  data visualizer tool through mEDBG of the AVR128DA48 Curiosity Nano board.

 # Hardware

-# AVR128DA48 Curiosity nano evaluation board
+## AVR128DA48 Curiosity nano evaluation board
 Curiosity Nano boards features a variety of PIC® and AVR® MCUs, allowing rapid prototyping and easy evaluation of the design.
 They also offer full programming and debugging capabilities to support throughout the development process.
 Featuring a low-power high memory AVR core and intelligent hardware peripherals, the AVR128DA48 curiosity nano is engineered for real-time control, automotive and IoT applications alike.

 ![](https://i.imgur.com/WM8mRfR.jpg)
            **Figure 3:AVR128DA48 Curiosity Nano board**

 # Software Tools
 Microchip’s IDEs, compiler and graphical code generators are used throughout the application firmware development to provide an easy and hassle-free user experience.
 Following are the tools which are used for this demo application:
-•	MPLAB X IDE (v 5.30)
+* MPLAB X IDE (v 5.30)
-•	XC8 Compiler (v 2.10)
+* XC8 Compiler (v 2.10)
-•	MPLAB Code Configurator (MCC v 3.85.1)
+* MPLAB Code Configurator (MCC v 3.85.1)
-•	Standalone Data Visualizer (v 2.20.674)
+* Standalone Data Visualizer (v 2.20.674)

-## Note: For running the demo, the installed tool versions should be the same or later.
-This example is not tested with the previous versions.
+**Note: For running the demo, the installed tool versions should be the same or later.
+This example is not tested with the previous versions.**

 # MCC Project creation
 Refer Appendix section for step by step instructions to configure the project through MCC.

 # Device Programming: